Mudejar minaret

 P.º del Rio Turvilla, s/n, 29753 Árchez, Málaga

-On the Boabdil Route you will discover the most characteristic places and points of Árchez.
-We will start with the star monument, the 13th century Minaret Tower, where we will climb the bell tower to see the famous "Lagartija del Amor" (Lizard of Love).
+On the Boabdil Route, you can discover the most characteristic sites and landmarks of Árchez.
+We’ll start with the main attraction, the 13th-century Alminar Tower where we’ll climb the bell tower to see the famous “Lagartija del Amor”.

 Church of Ntra.
 Sra. de la Encarnación